 - A selection of soup vegetables for example 1 onion, 1 carrot, 1 small turnip, 2 leeks, a sprig of parsley

 - 25g of butter

 - 1.5 litres of boiling water

 - 2 stock cubes

 - Salt and pepper

-Sakt and pepper
+The state of the s

-How would you make this healthier ?
+How would you make this healthier?

-CHEESE SANDWICH - One portio n
+CHEESE SANDWICH - One portion n

 Ingredients

-White bread Butter
+- White bread

+- Butter

+- Cheese

-Cheese Mayonnaise
+- Mayonnaise

-Mayorillaise

-How would you make this healthier ?
+How would you make this healthier?

 TRIFLE - Six to eight portions